ELELAB/cancermuts/docs/tutorial.md

 <StructuralDisorder, Structured, observed>
 ```

-There are three types of annotations.
+There are four types of annotations, here listed in order of priority.
 * Disordered, curated
-    * The residue is disordered, based on manually curated data
+    * Based on manually curated data
+* Disordered, derived
+    * Based on primary data, e.g. PDB structures
+* Disordered, homology
+    * Based on homology inference
 * Disordered, predicted
-    * The residue is disordered, based on predictions
+    * Based on predictions
-* Structured, observed
-    * The residue is structured, derived from primary data, e.g. PDB structures

 If none of these data are available for the consensus, the residue will not be annotated.
 For more information about the types of evidence, please see the [MobiDB vocabulary](https://mobidb.bio.unipd.it/about/vocabulary)